 How I Dry Hopped the Cider:

-When the cider had completed fermenting, it was racked and dry hopped.
+Once the cider finished fermenting, it was racked and dry hopped.

 Keep in mind, the hops will add body and flavor to the cider so if you back sweeten, it won’t take much.